govpf/pipeline-trigger/README.md

 Typically you will only need to override the `host` but `-u` to change the url path is there if you need it.

+## Triggering pipelines with manual stages

+Pipelines with manual stages are taken as `allow_failure = true` by default in Gitlab.
+When triggered by pipeline-trigger, these pipelines will be read as passed but will not play their action and therefore the progress of the remote pipeline will stop at the manual stage.

+By passing the flag `--on-manual play`, remote pipelines' actions will be played by pipeline-trigger.
+Please note that this flag will apply to all manual stages.
+You cannot play only certain manual stages at this time.

+If the manual pipeline is configured as `allow_failure = false` but you want to treat it as passed when triggering it without playing the action, use the flag `--on-manual pass`.

 ## Get in touch

 - https://finestructure.co